yagmurdolunay/CS405-Project2/README.md

    - Non-power-of-two textures using `leaves.jpg`.
    - Lighting effects by interacting with the ambient light slider and arrow keys.

----

 ### Notes

 - All modifications are in the `project2.js` file.
-- Ensure WebGL is supported on the browser for proper functionality.
-- Tasks 3 and 4 are not included in this README but can be implemented for additional functionality as described in the project instructions.
+- Tasks 3 and 4 are not included.

----

-Feel free to adapt this template further based on additional insights or requirements.